Alistar Build Guide by MTaur

 Alistar is hard to kill unless focused on.
 Of course, there is the danger of just being ignored, but between CDR,

-Abyssal Scepter, and move speed, you should be more than a little disruptive if they choose to go that route.
+Abyssal Mask, and move speed, you should be more than a little disruptive if they choose to go that route.
 Near the end of the build, you can slow enemies down and speed allies up with the

 Randuin's Omen active, further stretching your utility during cooldowns.
 Remember that a cooldown is just an opportunity to get in better position for your next